TimGoTheCreator/NEXT/examples/ColdCollapseGalaxy/README.md

 ### Cold Collapse Demo
-This example is a plummer galaxy with all velocities set to 0, also used for stress tests.
+This example is a cold plummer sphere with all velocities set to 0.
+These kind of simulations are often used for stress-testing a physics engine.

-To run this example, in this directory do
+### To run this example from this directory:

 ```bash
 python coldcollapse.py